Pavan-1dev/LICreports/EXPERIMENT-02.md

 - **NMOS transistor acts as the amplifying device**
 - **PMOS transistor acts as an active load**
-- **Source degeneration resistor (RS)** helps stabilize the bias point
+- **Source degeneration resistor (RS)** stabilizes the bias point

 Advantages of this configuration include:

-1. High voltage gain
+- High voltage gain
-2. Improved bias stability
+- Improved bias stability
-3. Reduced distortion due to source degeneration
+- Reduced distortion
-4. High input impedance
+- High input impedance

-For proper amplifier operation, MOSFETs must operate in the **saturation region**, where they behave as voltage-controlled current sources and provide linear amplification.
+For proper amplifier operation, MOSFETs must operate in the **saturation region**, where they behave as voltage-controlled current sources.

 ---